 Many people have questions about various aspects of their pet's surgery, and we hope this information will help.
 It also explains the decisions you will need to make before your pet's upcoming surgery.

 What to expect the day of surgery.

 You will receive an appointment confirmation 2 business days prior to surgery.
 Feeding instructions will be included in that confirmation.
 It is important to perform surgery on an empty stomach so your pet should not have any food after 8:00 the night prior to surgery (this helps to reduce vomiting during and after anesthesia), however, water intake is encouraged to prevent dehydration.

-We typically schedule our admit appointments every 10 minutes between 8:00 and 9:00 in the morning.
+We typically schedule our admit appointments every 10 minutes between 7:30 and 8:10 in the morning.
 You will come in, check in at the front desk where you will sign a consent form and leave phone numbers where you can be reached, as well as sign a copy of the treatment plan for the procedure.
 Then you will meet with the doctor, where you can ask questions about the procedure and the plan for the day.
-Please plan to be here for 10-20 minutes for admit.
+Please plan to be here for about 20 minutes for admit.

 Is the anesthetic safe?

 Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Crossroads Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.
 A handout on anesthesia explains this in greater detail.